dansanderson/picotool/README.md

 The `luamin` tool rewrites the Lua region of a cart to use as few characters as possible.
 It does this by discarding comments and extraneous space characters, and renaming variables and functions.
 This does not change the token count.

-I don't recommend using this tool.
+I don't recommend using this tool when publishing your games.
 Statistically, you will run out of tokens before you run out of characters, and minifying is unlikely to affect the compressed character count.
 Carts are more useful to the Pico-8 community if the code in a published cart is readable and well-commented.
 I only wrote `luamin` because it's an obvious kind of code transformation to try with the library.

 ```
 % ./picotool-master/p8tool luamin helloworld.p8.png